How to Create Helpful Technical Documentation (+Best Practices)

 1. End-User Support

 Technical documentation helps end-users understand how to navigate a product and complete tasks effectively.
-In addition, this type of documentation saves companies time and revenue since it offers a self-service solution instead of requiring an employee’s time to answer a support ticket.
+End-user support documentation saves companies time and revenue since it offers a self-service solution instead of requiring an employee’s time to answer a support ticket.
 For example, the “Get Started” tutorial included with Microsoft Word is technical documentation written for the end-user.

 2. Product Development Support

 Employees of a software development company will need some guidance to develop best-selling products.
 Software documentation helps them develop those products efficiently.
 For example, a company might distribute glossaries and software product development guides to engineers to better understand how to create their products.

 3. Marketing Support Documentation